-Although this response came within the last week, the reports Facebook had quietly made changes to their “Advertiser Help Center” page addressing the metric about a month ago.
+Although this response came within the last week, the Wall Street Journal reports Facebook had quietly made changes to their “Advertiser Help Center” page addressing the metric about a month ago.
 The update acknowledged that over the last two years, Facebook’s “Average Duration of Video Viewed” measure had failed to calculate any video views that were less than 3 seconds.
 As a result, average watch times of videos were inflated by up to 80 percent.

 Some users and advertisers have also previously questioned the metrics Facebook provided them.
 In August of last year, YouTuber Hank Green accused Facebook of deceptive statistics in a blog post entitled “Theft, Lies, and Facebook Video.”
 The post, which challenges a “claim” that Facebook is now streaming more than YouTube, highlights independently analyzed quantitative measures to show that Facebook’s three-second target inflates viewer rates.

 Although it may seem to some like a “victimless crime,” Green says the implications for video creators who publish on Facebook are tremendous.
 “It fundamentally devalues the #1 metric of online video,” Green’s post says, “Applying that word (view) to something far less valuable is going to be extremely disruptive to creators.”

 3) I now regularly see our videos with 50MM+ view counts that are stolen by individuals on FB… sometimes by other media cos

 — George Strompolos (@gstrompolos) June 4, 2015